hjbhu6/yvertx/core_manual_yeti.md

 Congratulations!
 You've written your first verticle.

+## Working with JSONObject

+JSON is used all over the vertx api - from configuration to sending messages on the bus.
+Of course yvertx has therefore special JSON support.

+In statically typed languages working with Json if often not that convinient as in dynamic languages.
+Furtunately not so in yeti.

+Vert.x offers the `toJson` and `fromJson` functions to transform structs automatically from and to vert.x `JsonObject`.

+    yvertx = load yeb.yvertx;

+    testStruct = {
+        for_json = E(),
+        name = "foo",
+        nested = {id = "nested obj"},
+        hash = ["Julian":1, "Susan":2],
+        namesList = ["Julian", "Susan"],
+        trueOrFalse = true,
+        nullabelSome = Some "foo",
+        nullableNone = none
+    };

+    obj is ~JsonObject = yvertx.toJson testStruct;
+    println obj;

+This will print out:

+Not so in yeti.

+It is used every-where To make working from yeti with the java api easier Yvertx provides two fundamental utilities which are used through all the vertx api: Converting JSONObjects to/from yeti structs and creating Vertx Handlers from yeti functions.

 ## Loading other the yvertx module.

 If you want to access the vert.x core API from within your verticle